SumitAgrawal03071989/elasticsearch/ElasticSearchOpenSource/6. Text analysis/README.md

 An analyzer  — whether built-in or custom — is just a package which contains three lower-level building blocks: character filters, tokenizers, and token filters.

 1. Character filters
   A character filter receives the original text as a stream of characters and can transform the stream by adding, removing, or changing characters.
-For instance, a character filter could be used to convert Hindu-Arabic numerals (٠‎١٢٣٤٥٦٧٨‎٩‎) into their Arabic-Latin equivalents (0123456789), or to strip HTML elements like "<b>" from the stream.
+For instance, a character filter could be used to convert Hindu-Arabic numerals (٠‎١٢٣٤٥٦٧٨‎٩‎) into their Arabic-Latin equivalents (0123456789)
 2. Tokenizer
   A tokenizer receives a stream of characters, breaks it up into individual tokens (usually individual words), and outputs a stream of tokens.
 3. Token filters